fizzed/stork/README.md

 ### Development workflow

-Integrate "stork-launcher-generate" into your build workflow to generate the launcher scripts while you also compile your JVM bytecode classes.
+Use it via one of the build tool plugins or simply call "stork-generate" from the command-line version.
+Simply include Stork as part of your build workflow to generate the launcher scripts while you also compile your JVM bytecode classes.

 ### Features